 Time Limit All degree requirements must be completed within six years from the beginning of the first graduate coursework at Dordt University.
-Approval of the graduate studies committee is needed for an extension.
+Approval of the graduate admissions and student life committee is needed for an extension.
 Coursework taken more than six years prior to completing degree requirements may be updated and validated by examination.
-Requests for such examination must be made to the Director of Graduate Studies.
+Requests for such examination must be made to the Dean for Online, Graduate, and Partner Programs.